AdobeDocs/document-cloud-learn.en/help/sign/gigasign.md

 ---
 title: Gather High-Volume Documents using GigaSign
-description: Gigasign allows you to send, collect, and track documents for signature to thousands of people at the same time.
+description: Gigasign allows you to send, collect, and track documents for signature to thousands of people at the same time
 feature: tutorial
 topics: Sending
 audience: Admin